michaelbromley/css-space-shooter/README.md

 Secondly, performance.
 Despite hardware acceleration for these 3D transforms, I quickly ran into performance issues when scaling up the number of objects interacting on screen simultaneously.
 Certain CSS operations are also *very* expensive, such as transitioning box-shadow values or gradient backgrounds.

-I'm sure my code can be optimized and this performance ceiling can be raised considerably.
+I am sure my code can be optimized and this performance ceiling can be raised considerably.
 However, I wouldn't recommend using CSS and DOM for a serious 3D game.

 ## Browser Compatibility